 Costs are expected to be moderate; you are responsible for researching competitive pricing in order to maintain reasonable costs.

-- Consumable laboratory supplies not covered by an existing lab grant
+- Consumable laboratory supplies not covered by an existing lab grant or departmental thesis allocation; the request should be itemized and justified.

-- Software specific to your research project not available through your department
+- Software specific to your research project not available through your department.

 Expenses Not Covered

-- Overnight stay in New York City and Philadelphia
+- Overnight stay in New York city and Philadelphia

 - General laboratory equipment